 So How Do I Kill Fish Ick/Ich?

 Alright, here is how to get rid of fish ick/ich in just 4 days.
 The lifecycle mentioned above, which sometimes takes weeks, can be sped up to just 3 or 4 days.
-The key is increasing the temperature of you tank to 80-82°F for the 4 day treatment peroid.
+The key is increasing the temperature of you tank to 80-82°F for the 4 day treatment period.
 By raising the water temperature, the lifecycle will kick into high gear.
 Within just a few days the organism will be free floating and vulnerable to medication.
 You’ll want to treat the disease with a medication specifically designed for fish Ick/Ich.
 This should be started the first day the water temperature is increased.
 Rid-Ich is the most popular and recommended medication.
 Your fish tank should be free of fish Ick/Ich by the end of just 4 short days!!
-While your fish will thank you after 4 days, it is a good idea to continue treatment for a full 2 weeks to make sure there is no chance of reoccurrence.
+While your fish will thank you after 4 days, it is a good idea to continue treatment for a full 2 weeks to make sure there is no chance of recurrence.
 That was pretty easy wasn’t it?

 I dont know much about ich.
 I know its white spots on the fish and can be treated with medicine to put in you water.But i want to know if its bed to loose scale. m.
 One of my goldfish has missing scales.
 He has like 9 missing on the right side and 3 missing on the lft side. i dont know if its a sickness or what?